Robert Black (advocate): Academia

 Robert Black was educated at Lockerbie Academy and Dumfries Academy.
 He graduated from the University of Edinburgh with First Class Honours in Law in 1968 and was awarded the Lord President Cooper Memorial Prize as the most distinguished graduate in that year.
-Thereafter he studied at McGill University in Montreal on a Commonwealth Scholarship graduating LL.M. in 1970.
+Thereafter he studied at McGill University in Montreal on a Commonwealth Scholarship, graduating with an LL.M. in 1970.

-In January 1981, he was appointed to the Chair in Scots Law at Edinburgh, until he took semi-retired status as Emeritus Professor in 2005.
-Thereafter he continued part-time, teaching the Scots Law of Evidence.
+In January 1981, he was appointed to the Chair in Scots Law at Edinburgh until he took semi-retired status as Emeritus Professor in 2005.
+Thereafter, he continued part-time, teaching the Scots Law of Evidence.
 Between 1983 and 1999 he served as Head of the Department of Scots (later Private) Law.
-From 1984 to 2003 he was a member of every Dean's Council of the Faculty of Advocates (the Scottish Bar).
-In 2006–7 academic session Black retired from university teaching.
+From 1984 to 2003, he was a member of every Dean's Council of the Faculty of Advocates (the Scottish Bar).
+In the 2006–7 academic session, Black retired from university teaching.

 Appointments

-From 1981 to 1994 he served as a temporary sheriff.
-Over the years he has acted as the Law Society of Scotland's examiner in Evidence; as the examiner in Civil and Criminal Procedure and Pleading, for solicitors seeking extended rights of audience; and, as the Faculty of Advocates' examiner in Private Law.
+From 1981 to 1994, he served as a temporary sheriff.
+Over the years he has acted as the Law Society of Scotland's examiner in Evidence; as the examiner in Civil and Criminal Procedure and Pleading for solicitors seeking extended rights of audience; and as the Faculty of Advocates' examiner in Private Law.